nuomibinggao/nuomibinggao-s-Page/README.md

 ### v2 Update
 Since Sept.
 23, 2025, the website has been updated to v2, featuring a UI & UX redesign.
+You can access v1 by visiting /v1 of the website.

 ## Live Demo
 [www.nuomibinggao.top](http://www.nuomibinggao.top)